MOHAMEDKAMALSALLIH/arabcheck/README.md

 ## Contributing

 Contributions, issues, and feature requests are welcome!
-See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.
+See [CONTRIBUTING.md](CONTRIBUTING.md).

 ---